uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-One of the significant societal influences of GPT-4 is its impact on the transformation of tasks addressed by people versus machines across a spectrum of occupations.
-While there is great opportunity for the technology to be harnessed to extend people's abilities via new forms of human-AI interaction and collaboration, the capabilities of GPT-4 may also lead to the displacement of jobs and broader economic influences.
+One of the significant societal influences of GPT-4 is its capacity to transform tasks across a spectrum of occupations.
+The capabilities of GPT-4 may lead to the displacement of jobs and broader economic influences.
 Another implication of the new powers includes the enablement of malevolent actors with new tools of disinformation and manipulation.

 <br>

-Moreover, deficits in the reliability of the system and biases that it learns may lead to problems given potential over-reliance and poor understanding about when the system fails or will demonstrate bias, potentially amplifying existing societal issues.
-The challenges of hallucinations and malevolent uses of GPT-4 for disinformation and manipulation must also be taken into account.
+Moreover, shortcomings in the reliability of the system and biases that it learns may lead to problems given potential over-reliance and poor understanding about when the system fails or will demonstrate bias, potentially amplifying existing societal issues.
+The challenges of hallucinations and malevolent uses of GPT-4 for disinformation and manipulation must be studied further.

 <br>

-In addition, the impressive powers of GPT-4 may create an "AI divide" between those who have access to the new powers and learn to leverage the capabilities of these models versus those who do not have access.
+In addition, the impressive powers of GPT-4 and future iterations may create an "AI divide" between those who have access to the new powers and learn to leverage the capabilities of these models versus those who do not have access.
 Issues around privacy and provenance of human versus machine-generated content also need to be addressed.

 <br>

 To inform policy and research on the core technology, specific uses, and applications, deeper and broader analyses of these topics, as well as continuous monitoring and reflection on the benefits and costs, are vital.
-It is essential to consider the potential societal influences and challenges that may arise due to the use of GPT-4 and its successors and work proactively to mitigate the downsides while harnessing the new powers to benefit people and society.

 <br>
 <div align="center">*   *   *</div>